captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   apt-get check: let us know which deps may be broken

     -   apt-get build-dep \[package name]: grab and build deps packages for a give package

+#### dpkg - install **.deb** packages

+The following commands will only work on locally installed packages and files.

+    -   dpkg -l: list the installed packages

+    -   dpkg -L \[package names]:

+        List all of the files and dirs created after a packages is installed.

+    -   dpkg -S [packagename.version]:

+        Find out which package provides a particular file.

+#### apt-file

+**apt-file** is a software package that indexes the contents of packages in your available repositories and allows you to search for a particular file among all available packages.
+(ABSOLUTELY EVERYTHING!!!!!!!!!!!)

+Before using **apt-file** it must be installed & the DB updated

+      apt-get install apt-file
+      apt-file update

+-   apt-file search \[filename or packagename]

 #### aptitude is a fronted for dpkg.
 Similar to ncurses